temptemp3/sh2/README.md

 ## changelog

++ 29 May 2020 - Update readme, add to store.sh
 + 28 Mar 2020 - Delete some older seldom used scripts
 +  1 Mar 2020 - use https in quickstart, add coreutil install in case of new bourne mac
 + 23 Jan 2020 - use master branch in quickstart